drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 ## #️⃣: Conclusion

 In conclusion, the primary goal of the proposed project is to identify and extract the subjective information from text data, such as opinions, attitudes, emotions, and feelings expressed about a particular topic or entity and in this case, the aim is  to explore the response of 'Mental Health' Tweets through sentiment analysis.
-The suggested system analyses a dataset of customers and generates predictions using machine learning methods.
 The team has developed a meticulous schedule and resource plan for the project.
 As for the project's scope, methodology, and expected results are all well specified.
-The project's outcomes might enable organisations to extract the information from various sources like social medias and able to provide them insights/ overview to their products.There are, however some risk and limitations for us in carrying out this project like technical, financial and legal risk.
-In the end of this project, we hope that this will be beneficial to other policymakers, citizens of Malaysia and organisations participating in this programs to help them predict trends and inform business decisions.
+The project's outcomes might enable organisations to extract the information from various sources like social medias and able to provide them insights/ overview to their scope.There are, however some risk and limitations for us in carrying out this project like technical, financial and legal risk.
+In the end of this project, we hope that this will be beneficial to other policymakers, people and organisations to help them predict trends and inform business decisions.